-The continuum normalisation is also determined by the way in which the incident ionizing photon flux $\Phi{\rm H}$ maps to BLR radial distance r.
-An example of this, is a particular choice of source luminosity distance $D{\rm L}$.
-Uncertainties in $D{\rm L}$ will alter the radial surface emissivity distribution and the radial scale, but in a self-similar way, i.e., $R{\rm out}/R{\rm in}$ remains invariant.
-This is equivalent to a reassignment of the radial scale in Figure 1b.
+luminosity distance $D{\rm L}$.
+Uncertainties in $D{\rm L}$ will alter the radial surface emissivity distribution and the radial scale, but in a selfsimilar way, i.e. $R{\rm out}/R{\rm in}$ remains invariant.
+This is equivalent to a reassignment of the radial scale in Fig. 1(b).
 Thus while the continuum and emission line luminosities along with the BLR size (lag) will change, the radial dependence of the surface emissivity and responsivity distributions within the confines of the BLR will not.
-For lower continuum normalisations of this second type, the BLR will be smaller, with a corresponding drop in the emission-line luminosity (though the emission line EW remains the same).
-We note here that though the BLR is now more compact, R{out} remains equal to R{subl} .
-However, the emission line response amplitude will be unchanged if the effects of geometric dilution are weak.
+For lower continuum normalizations of this second type, the BLR will be smaller, with a corresponding drop in the emission-line luminosity (though the emission-line EW remains the same).
+We note here that though the BLR is now more compact, $R{\rm out}$ remains equal to $R{\rm subl}$.
+However, the emission-line response amplitude will be unchanged if the effects of geometric dilution are weak.

-In Figure 4 panel (iii) we illustrate this effect by reducing the mapping of r onto $\Phi{\rm H}$ by a factor 2, resulting in a factor 4 drop in the mean emission-line luminosity (see Table 1)9.
-Since differences in the chosen value of $D{\rm L}$ alter the luminosities of both line and continuum alike, the discrepancy between the measured and model emission line luminosities (factor ≈ 2 for H β) will remain the same.
-The net effect is thus a decrease in the responsivity-weighted radius (17.7 < $R{\rm RW}$ (light-days) < 21.1), while the predicted time-averaged emission-line responsivity (< $\eta{\rm eff} >= 0.53$) is similar to the fiducial model (Table 1).
-Indeed setting aside the discrepancy in the emission line luminosity, Figure 4, panel (iii) indicates that a lower continuum normalisation of this type provides a far better representation of the data in terms of response amplitude and delay.
+In Fig. 4 panel (iii) we illustrate this effect by reducing the mapping of r on to $\Phi{\rm H}$ by a factor 2, resulting in a factor 4 drop in the mean emission-line luminosity (see Table 1).9 Since differences in the chosen value of $D{\rm L}$ alter the luminosities of both line and continuum alike, the discrepancy between the measured and model emission-line luminosities (factor ≈ 2 for H β) will remain the same.
+The net effect is thus a decrease in the responsivity-weighted radius [17.7 < $R{\rm RW}$ (light-days) < 21.1], while the predicted timeaveraged emission-line responsivity ($\langle \eta{\text{eff}} \rangle = 0.53$) is similar to the fiducial model (Table 1).
+Indeed setting aside the discrepancy in the emission-line luminosity, Fig. 4, panel (iii) indicates that a lower continuum normalization of this type provides a far better representation of the data in terms of response amplitude and delay.

-The fidelity of the reproduction of the majority of the observed features in the H β emission-line light curve is testament to the validity of using the scaled optical continuum as a proxy for the driving ionizing continuum.
+The fidelity of the reproduction of the majority of the observed features in the H β emission-line light-curve is testament to the validity of using the scaled optical continuum as a proxy for the driving ionizing continuum.